rh-ai-quickstart/Fraud-Detection-data-versioning-with-lakeFS/README.md

 The quickstart will allow a demonstrator to quickly deploy both object storage, using MinIO, and lakeFS to serve as a git-like gateway that data engineers can interface with for data access.
 The following steps can be run very quickly:

-1. Deploy Minio for on-premesis object storage, running on the local OpenShift cluster
-2. Deploy an instance of lakeFS for git-like management of data and data versioning
-3. Deploy fraud detection notebooks in OpenShift AI
+### What you’ll do (and what lakeFS adds)

+1. Deploy MinIO (object storage) and lakeFS (S3-compatible versioning gateway)
+2. Configure OpenShift AI to use **lakeFS as its S3 endpoint** (data connection)
+3. Run the fraud-detection notebooks to:
+   - load training data from lakeFS
-4. Create and train a model using the notebooks and data
+   - train a model
-5. Serve the trained model
+   - write the model artifact back to lakeFS
-6. Perform fraud detection on sample transactions data
+4. Create a **lakeFS branch** for a data change (e.g., updated labels / new transactions)
-7. Update the training data and retrain the model using the new data version
+5. Write updated training data to the branch, **commit** it, and retrain
-8. Perform fraud detection on a new version of the sample transaction data
-9. Show how OpenShift AI pipelines can be used to retrain and/or perform detection on new versions of training and sample data
+6. Compare results across versions, then **merge** the branch to promote (or revert/discard)
+7. (Optional) Run a pipeline that reads/writes through lakeFS so pipeline outputs are also versioned

 ### See it in action